openlibhums/memory-alpha/content/support/guides/workflow-typesetter.md

 ## Managing images and figure files
 !["A screenshot displaying the available options for adding image files: uploading a file in a section for a dedicated image (displaying its filename), uploading images as additional files or uploading a zip file."](../../support/images/workflow/typesetting-image-upload.png)

 When a file typeset in HTML or XML contains image links, Janeway will detect these and prompt you to upload the image files.
-The file names should match the src or href used in the XML/HTML and be relative (e.g. src="fig1.jpg").
+The file names should match the `src` or `href` used in the XML/HTML and be relative (e.g. `src="fig1.jpg`).

 If the image files have already been uploaded onto Janeway, you can select them instead.

-If you need to upload a large number of images, it may be faster to use the zip uploader (click on **Upload Zip File**, highlighted in the image below).
+If you need to upload a large number of images, it might be faster to use the zip uploader (see **Upload ZIP file** in the picture below).
 To do so, create a ZIP archive file with all the image files.
 The image filenames must match the links in the typeset file; otherwise, they will not be imported.

 ## Styling
 On this page, you can also upload a CSS file associated with the article for an individual style, if required.
 We recommend avoiding style changes to the header and footer type elements, as this will affect the page's layout.